 5. For the stylishly, socially conscious: Mamuye Leather Tote

 If you want to upgrade from canvas, consider this fine leather option from the good folks at fashionABLE, one of our favorite companies dedicated to creating sustainable business in Africa by working with local women there to teach them a marketable, sustainable trade.
 This fab tote is handcrafted from a gorgeously high-quality Ethiopian distressed leather in one of three colors, plus it comes with a smart, little detachable leather pouch that’s great for stashing your phone or keys.
 Or library card.
-(FashionABLE, $178 with free global shipping)
+(ABLE, $178 with free global shipping)

 6. For the New Yorker at heart: Dear New York, I Love You Tote